Invariant Measures for a Stochastic Fokker-Planck Equation: Regularization and decay

 where $S$ and $T$ are operators in the variables $x$ or $v$ of order at most one.
 In particular, $S$ and $T$ are \textit{linear}.
-The rigorous procedure that we follow hereafter is to bound $\E \Phi(g_m)$ and pass to the limit, since all computations are readily fully justified when applied to the finite-dimensional system satisfied by $g_m$.
+The rigorous procedure that we follow hereafter is to bound $\E \Phi(g_m)$ and take the limit $m\to\infty$, since all computations are readily justified when applied to the finite-dimensional system satisfied by $g_m$.

-However, for exposition purpose, proceeding in a formal way, we first explain the spirit of our computations on Equation \refe{FPbis} satisfied by $g$.
-Apply $S$ to \refe{FPbis} and then test against $Tg$, and do the same with the roles of $S$ and $T$ exchanged, to obtain
+However, for exposition purpose, proceeding in a formal way, we first explain the spirit of our computations on Equation \refe{eqg} satisfied by $g$.
+Apply $S$ to \refe{eqg} and then test against $Tg$, and do the same with the roles of $S$ and $T$ exchanged, to obtain

 where by ``$B(S,T)+\mathsf{sym}$" in the right-hand side of \refe{ST0}, we mean $B(S,T)+B(T,S)$.
-Switching to It\^o form and taking expectation in \refe{ST0} gives
+Switching to It\={o} form and taking expectation in \refe{ST0} gives

 where we have introduced the piece of notation

 Note also, in the case $S=T$, that, by \refe{fLf},

 thus, modulo a commutator, the term $\E\<SLg,Sg\>$ in \refe{ST1} provides the part $-\E\|DSg\|^2$ whose contribution helps to set up our hypocoercive estimates.
 In contrast control on space derivatives is gained by examining the case $S=\nabla_x$, $T=D$ and noticing that